-TRENTON ARTS ENDOWMENT FUND
+TRENTON ARTS FUND

-THE TRENTON ART FUND’S 2022 GUIDELINES:
+THE TRENTON ART FUND’S 2023 GUIDELINES:

-About our 2021 Grants
+About our 2022 Grants

-The Trenton Arts Endowment Fund was created in 2018 by Trenton residents David Henderson and John Hatch because both feel strongly that the arts help make Trenton a great place to live, work and visit.
+The Trenton Arts Fund was created in 2018 by Trenton residents David Henderson and John Hatch because both feel strongly that the arts help make Trenton a great place to live, work and visit.

 In the City, there are an incredible number of start-up and well-established arts organizations, compelling arts projects, talented artists and cutting-edge ideas playing out.

-The concept of the Trenton Arts Endowment Fund is to support the extraordinary arts scene in the City through operating and project support.
+The concept of the Trenton Arts Fund is to support the extraordinary arts scene in the City through operating and project support.

 The Endowment will support Trenton’s arts organizations – both emerging and established – while working to preserve the history and culture of the vibrant Trenton community.
 In the civic life of Trenton, the arts serve a crucial purpose: When the arts thrive, Trenton thrives!